Eco-guru Kristen Eykel from the Café Mom Channel offers these seven tips for throwing a green birthday party.

 Use butcher block paper as your tablecloth and put out a bunch of crayons for a practical set up that keeps kids entertained at the table.
 Make your placesettings green, as well, with cloth napkins and real silverware or flatware rather than paper and plastic.

 Give out party favors that kids will be able to enjoy for a long time.
 Terracotta pots plus seeds give kids an activity to do after they go home.
 Cover the pot with muslin cloth to keep the pieces together and make it look pretty and festive.
 You can also have the kids decorate their pots for another birthday party activity.

 6. Green Giftwrap

-Whether your child is attending a party or you’re throwing a party for your child’s birthday, giftwrap is an area that you can save a lot of paper.
-Have kids pick out pictures from old magazines and newspapers, paste them together for a unique and personalized wrapping job.
-Or, you could also have your child draw or paint on the blank side of printed paper.
-For extra decoration re-use old ribbon or add sprigs of plants or flowers to beautify the wrapped gift.
+Whether your child is attending a party or you’re throwing a party for your child’s birthday, giftwrap is an area in which you can save a lot of paper.
+Have kids pick out pictures from old magazines and newspapers, and paste them together for a unique and personalized wrapping job.
+Or have your child draw or paint on the blank side of printed paper.
+For extra decoration, re-use old ribbon or add sprigs of plants or flowers to beautify the wrapped gift.

 7. Create a Donation Tradition

 Make a tradition of having your child give his old belongings to Goodwill, or a similar organization that accepts donations.
 Not only will It clear space for new birthday gifts, but it helps your child learn the importance of doing something special for others while enjoying his special day.